iamdoron/iamdoron.github.com/_drafts/Understanding Humans/index.md

 - How comfortable were the rooms?
 - How close the hotel was to the center?

 Now, answer them all using "a slider".
-Then, you can either average the answers (you may assign different weights for each question, or use a complicated formula), or, surprisingly, just answer the original answer.
+Then, you can either average the answers (you may assign different weights for each question, or use a complicated formula), or, surprisingly, just answer the original answer _after_ you answered all the sub-questions.
 It seems as if holding the sub-questions answers in your mind will help you evaluate the original answer objectively.

 Sometimes, people will take advantage of the substitution + intensity matching.
 Usually you see it in advertisements that try to substitute the question - 'Do I want to buy this product?' with 'How cool is this product?', 'How fun is it going to be?' or even 'How beautiful is this presenter?'. <br>